Hypoxia (medicine): Physiological responses

-All vertebrates must maintain oxygen homeostasis to survive, and have evolved physiological systems to ensure adequate oygenation of all tissues.
+All vertebrates must maintain oxygen homeostasis to survive, and have evolved physiological systems to ensure adequate oxygenation of all tissues.
 In air breathing vertebrates this is based on lungs to acquire the oxygen, hemoglobin in red corpuscles to transport it, a vasculature to distribute, and a heart to deliver.
 Short term variations in the levels of oxygenation are sensed by chemoreceptor cells which respond by activating existing proteins, and over longer terms by regulation of gene transcription.
 Hypoxia is also involved in the pathogenesis of some common and severe pathologies.

 The most common causes of death in an aging population include myocardial infarction, stroke and cancer.
 These diseases share a common feature that limitation of oxygen availability contributes to the development of the pathology.
 Cells and organisms are also able to respond adaptively to hypoxic conditions, in ways that help them to cope with these adverse conditions.
 Several systems can sense oxygen concentration and may respond with adaptations to acute and long-term hypoxia.

 The systems activated by hypoxia usually help cells to survive and overcome the hypoxic conditions.
 Erythropoietin, which is produced in larger quantities by the kidneys under hypoxic conditions, is an essential hormone that stimulates production of red blood cells, which are the primary transporter of blood oxygen, and glycolytic enzymes are involved in anaerobic ATP formation.

 Hypoxia-inducible factors (HIFs) are transcription factors that respond to decreases in available oxygen in the cellular environment, or hypoxia.
 The HIF signaling cascade mediates the effects of hypoxia on the cell.
 Hypoxia often keeps cells from differentiating.
 However, hypoxia promotes the formation of blood vessels, and is important for the formation of a vascular system in embryos and tumors.
 The hypoxia in wounds also promotes the migration of keratinocytes and the restoration of the epithelium.
 It is therefore not surprising that HIF-1 modulation was identified as a promising treatment paradigm in wound healing.